sin-net/Sin.Net/Sin.Net.Solution/Sin.Net.Domain/Readme.md

  * A general persistence layer, following the strategy pattern.
  * Logging, see optional Implementation **Sin.Net.Logging** for more information.
- * A repository pattern for managing collections and attached fields .
+ * A repository pattern for managing collections and attached fields.

 ## Dependencies